(Certificate of Competence in Irish Building Acoustics Measurement)

 This short course requires full-time attendance over five days.
 Courses have been run in Dublin twice a year but there have not been sufficient candidates recently to justify this.

-The next course dates are expected to be in late 2019 and will be added here when confirmed.
-In the interim, the course is available in the UK with a module to cover the Irish Building Regulations.
+The course is available in the UK with a module to cover the Irish Building Regulations.
 There are no dates available in Ireland currently.

-The course is run by Southampton Solent University, and held at a venue in Ireland.
+The course is run by Southampton Solent University.

-€1,850 including tuition and IoA examination fees, to be paid in full prior to the start of the course (there is no VAT payable on this).
+The CCIBAM cost was €1,850 including tuition and IoA examination fees, to be paid in full prior to the start of the course (there is no VAT payable on this).
 All equipment required for the course is provided, although you will need to bring a scientific calculator.
 Please check with Solent University regarding the costs for the UK course.

 Further Information and Registration